Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: User Study Methodology

 \subsection{Limitations}

 The interaction and intersection of online services and AT could be a complex research topic to be investigated by user studies.
 To complement the technical findings of this paper, we ran our studies on an online platform and through a survey that provided us with self-reported responses which has its own limitations.
-We plan to extend our user studies to one-to-one interviews as well as focus groups to gain a deeper understanding of the implications of this user group.
+We acknowledge that our choice of platform and user study method might have introduced some bias in our results, since what people say might be different from what they actually do.
+For example, using an online survey could cause response bias, or the length of the survey could have caused survey fatigue, or using a paid platform could have caused incentive bias~\cite{MingAccept2021}.
+However, due to the fact that our accessibility evaluation result aligned well with our user study results, we believe these biases did not significantly influence our results.
+To further minimise these biases in future research, we plan to extend our user studies to one-to-one interviews as well as focus groups to gain a deeper understanding of the implications of this user group.